The Impact of Low Sperm Count on Fertility

 Lifestyle Factors

-• Smoking, excessive alcohol consumption, and drug use can reduce sperm production.
+- Smoking, heavy drinking and drug use can also affect sperm production.

-• Poor diet, obesity, and lack of exercise negatively affect overall health, which can also impact sperm count.
+- A poor diet, obesity, and lack of exercise have adverse effects on general health, which in turn can affect sperm count.

-• Stress and lack of sleep have been linked to lower sperm production.
+- Stress and insufficient sleep have been associated with reduced sperm production.

 Medical Conditions

-• Infections in the reproductive system, such as sexually transmitted infections (STIs), can harm sperm production and health.
+- Infections in the reproductive system (for example, sexually transmitted infections [STIs]) can damage sperm production and health.

-• Hormonal imbalances, especially involving testosterone, can lead to reduced sperm production.
+- Hormonal imbalances, especially related to testosterone, can also contribute to low sperm production.

-• Certain medications, including some antibiotics, steroids, and cancer treatments, can lower sperm count.
+- Certain drugs, including some antibiotics, steroids, and cancer treatments can lower sperm count.

 Environmental Factors

-• Exposure to chemicals, toxins, or heavy metals can affect sperm production.
+- Chemicals, toxins or heavy metals exposure can impact sperm production.

-• Radiation or prolonged exposure to electromagnetic fields can also impact sperm quality.
+- Sustained exposure to electromagnetic fields or radiation can also have an effect on sperm quality.

 Genetic Factors

-• Some men are born with genetic conditions that affect sperm production, such as Klinefelter syndrome, where an extra X chromosome affects testicular development and function.
+Some males are born with genetic conditions that affect sperm production, such as Klinefelter syndrome, in which an extra X chromosome disrupts testicular development and functioning.

 Symptoms of Low Sperm Count